chandlerc/blog/content/posts/little_things_1_access.md

 +++
-title = "The little things, part 1: visibility or access levels" date = "2023-03-26T00:24:16-07:00" tags = ["language design", "little things", "carbon language", "access control"] draft = true
+title = "The little things, part 1: Access control" date = "2023-03-26T00:24:16-07:00"
+tags = ["language design", "little things", "carbon language", "access control"]
 +++

 > This post is part of a series looking at little details of programming